arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/ref/README.md

 val ioRef: IO<Ref<ForIO, Int>> = Ref(IO.monadDefer(), 1).fix()
 ```

-In case you want the side-effect to execute immediately and return the `Ref` instance you can use the `unsafe` function.
+In case you want the side-effect to execute immediately and return the `Ref` instance, you can use the `unsafe` function.

 ```kotlin:ank:silent
 val unsafe: Ref<ForIO, Int> = Ref.unsafe(1, IO.monadDefer())
 ```

-As you can see above this fixed `Ref` to the type `Int` and initialised it with the value `1`.
+As you can see above, this fixed `Ref` to the type `Int` and initialized it with the value `1`.

-In the case you want to create a `Ref` for `F` but not fix the value type yet you can use the `Ref` constructor.
+If you want to create a `Ref` for `F`, but not fix the value type yet, you can use the `Ref` constructor.
 This returns an interface `RefFactory` with a single method `later` to construct an actual `Ref`.

 ```kotlin:ank:silent